JohnKuper/The-duck-in-the-maze/README.md

 # The-duck-in-the-maze
 Simple maze game when you have to find an exit

-The main purpose was to make practice with design patterns.
+The main purpose was to make practice with design patterns and algorithms.
+Maze has been created with Recursive Backtracker.
+AI for solving has been implemented with A Star.

 Your goal is to find a way out of the maze (green square).
 In maze.properties file you can customize the type of duck, type of controller (manual or AI) and size of the maze.